DerZade/epsg-index-2/README.md

 _A spiritual successor to [`epsg-index`](https://github.com/derhuerst/epsg-index)_

-`epsg-index-2` includes a _up-to-date\*_ list of all known EPSGs definitions as well as the nadgrid files, which are referenced by at least one EPSG definitions.
+`epsg-index-2` includes an _up-to-date\*_ list of all known EPSGs definitions as well as the nadgrid files, which are referenced by at least one EPSG definitions.

+_\* The list of EPSGs is loaded from the [MapTiler](https://www.maptiler.com/) API once a week._

 ## Installing